KuriosityRobotics/kurio-kits/README.md

 # kurio-kits
-All digital assets for the kits initiative
+All digital assets for the kits initiative.